scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 The System Expressed in AADL
 ****************************
-The ambiguous boxes and arrows of the preceding diagram have been typed with AADL component categories below, thus giving them meaningful semantics.
+The ambiguous boxes and arrows of the preceding diagram have been typed below with AADL component categories, thus giving them meaningful semantics.
 Some concrete properties are also shown as being added.

 .. figure:: images/app-comps&props(inst).png
     :alt: Instantiation of app
     :align: center

-    Typed  & Characterized Elements of the PCA Infusion System
+    Typed and Characterized Elements of the PCA Infusion System

-The two system software components have been identified as processes.
+The figure identifies the two system software components as processes.
 That is, as memory address spaces representing compiled code and data that are protected at runtime. **Processes**, **threads**, and **data** are the principle runtime software abstractions in AADL.
 Note that our design does not yet need